ruedigerk/contractfirst-generator/Ideas and Todos.md

 ## General / in the parser

 - Add a usage description with examples to the help Mojo of the Maven plugin and to the project Readme file.
+- Add support for $refs with description, e.g., in object schema properties.
 - Array or object type schemas in request parameters
 - Support for oneOf, allOf, anyOf in schemas
 - Using Jackson instead of Gson for Serializing JSON.